bwbecker/localpr.ca/content/faq/general.md

 	There are many ways to obtain proportionality in a legislature.
 The overall result of making MPs proportional to votes is well tested, with many benefits.
-	LPR is one way to do it that takes into account Canada's geography, variations in population density, and constitutional requirements.
+	Local PR is one way to do it that takes into account Canada's geography, variations in population density, and constitutional requirements.